nationalarchives/ds-find-caselaw-docs/marklogic/README.md

 A `docker-compose.yml` file for running Marklogic locally is included.
 Run `docker-compose up` to start it.

+## Release versioning

+The releases are currently manually tagged.
+Please do not deploy to production without tagging a release.

+When making a new release version, update the [changelog](CHANGELOG.md) in the release pull request.

+To create a versioned release:

+1. Create a branch `release/v{major}.{minor}.{patch}`
+2. Update changelog for the release
+3. Commit and push
+4. Open a PR from that branch to main
+5. Get approval on the PR
+6. Tag the HEAD of the PR `v{major}.{minor}.{patch}` and push the tag
+7. Merge the PR to main and push

+When deploying to production, check out the tag you want to deploy using (for example) `git checkout tags/v1.0.0` then deploy from there.
+Git will put you into a "detatched head" state, and once you have finished deploying you can switch back to the main branch (or any branch) but using `git checkout branchname` as normal.

+TODO: Automatically deploy main to staging, and tags to production using CodeBuild.

 ## Deployment

 To deploy the configuration, run `gradle mlDeploy -PenvironmentName={environment}`.
 Deployment is